jcai849/jcai849.github.io/research/chunk.md

 This is equivalent in many respects to the *distributed object* as used in earlier prototypes, but serves a far more general role.

 A composite chunk is a special type of chunk that possesses an ordered list of children, and can therefore be recursively composed in a tree structure.
-Methods for combination of children, which either overrides the `data()` method or is delegated thereto, would be required.
+Methods for combination of children, which either overrides the `data()`{.R} method or is delegated thereto, would be required.
-It is conceivable that the same could be required of the `do()` method, where different representations of chunk composition would alter standard requested functions.
+It is conceivable that the same could be required of the `do()`{.R} method, where different representations of chunk composition would alter standard requested functions.
 Example variations of composite chunks include row-block matrices, column-block matrices, ordered lists, unordered lists (sets), etc.
 The implementation of a new composite chunk can involve the creation of a new subclass of composite chunk, and perhaps some subclass variation of an atomic chunk.